Mera Peak Climbing

 On the third day, you reach Chutanga at 3,050m, and beyond this point, the effects of altitude become more noticeable.
 Most trekkers begin to feel the impact of altitude sickness from Thagnak at 4,350m.
 We move deliberately to cope with the increasing altitude, ensuring proper acclimatization.
 Our Mera Peak climb itinerary includes two rest days, which are crucial for allowing our bodies to adapt to the decreasing oxygen levels.
 Staying fully hydrated and avoiding dehydrating drinks is essential as you gain elevation.

 If you develop altitude sickness during the Mera Peak expedition, our expert Sherpa guides are equipped with extra medications.
 In more severe cases, we can provide oxygen cylinders and facilitate a descent to a lower altitude.
-For extreme symptoms, helicopter evacuation will be arranged per your travel insurance.
+You can arrange a helicopter evacuation for extreme symptoms according to your travel insurance.
 Consider the Everest Three Pass Trek for those seeking an even more challenging experience.

 Check Everest Three Pass Trek for a more challenging experience.